Will3am13/Robot_Vision_System/Final_Paper.md

 The project particularly aligns with the IEEE Code of Ethics principles of holding paramount the safety, health, and welfare of the public, being honest and realistic in stating claims based on available data, and improving the understanding of technology and its appropriate application.

-## End of Spring Semester Demonstration

-### Demonstration Plan

-For the spring semester, the demonstration will showcase the comprehensive capabilities of our integrated robotic vision system.
-The demonstration will be structured to highlight the following key aspects:

-**System Capabilities**
-- Real-time object detection of batteries with varying levels of corrosion
-- Accurate depth measurement using the OAK-D-SR stereoscopic camera
-- Precise robotic manipulation using the MyCobot 280
-- Complete sorting operations categorizing corroded and non-corroded batteries

-**Performance Metrics**
-- Detection accuracy measurements showing >90% for standard batteries
-- Processing speed display showing <200ms per frame
-- Position accuracy demonstration within ±1cm at various distances
-- System reliability statistics from extended testing

-**Safety Features**
-- Demonstration of coordinate validation and range checking
-- Emergency stop functionality
-- Error handling and recovery procedures
-- User interface for monitoring system status

-The demonstration will include both automatic mode operation, where the system autonomously detects and sorts batteries, and manual mode operation, where specific detection targets can be selected for processing.
-This will highlight the system's flexibility and robustness under different operating conditions.

 ### Meeting Customer Requirements